 People with an FASD often function at a level younger than their chronological age.
-Functioning may also be uneven across domains, with high abilities in some areas but not others.
+Executive functioning may also be uneven across domains, with high abilities in some areas but not others.

-Social psychological vulnerability may be an issue with people with an FASD due to their inability to understand manipulative ploys and suggestions
+Social psychological vulnerability may be a challenge for people with an FASD due to their inability to understand manipulative ploys and suggestions.